-In this course, students will evaluate the importance of the organization of the human body.
-They will explain the anatomy of the various body systems, their constituent organs, and their basic functions.
-They will justify the interrelationship that exists between the systems in the human body.
-In addition, they will analyze the most common pathologies that affect the different systems.
+In this course, students will determine the importance of the organization of the human body and the different systems that make it up.
+They will analyze the anatomy of the various body systems, their constituent organs, and their basic functions.
+In addition, they will examine the relationship between body systems and their proper functioning, as well as the effect of pathologies on the organs.